inertiacreeping/Unifi-Timelapse/README.md

 # UniFi Camera Timelapse Creator

 This script provides a GUI to create timelapses from UniFi Cameras.
-It discovers cameras on your local network, captures snapshots based on a specified frequency, and then compiles them into a timelapse video.
+It discovers cameras on your local network, captures snapshots based on a specified frequency, and then automagically compiles them into a timelapse video.

 ![image](https://github.com/inertiacreeping/Unifi-Timelapse/assets/98634109/9bdc4261-0c3c-4ed4-ab26-075534f6d395)

 ## Features:
-- Automatically discover UniFi Cameras on your network.
+- Automatically detects your network, then discovers available UniFi Cameras on your network.
 - Configure capture settings like snapshot frequency and output video frame rate.
 - One-click start for immediate timelapse creation.
 - Schedule recordings to automatically create a timelapse during specific intervals.